New FlashfoodApp Helps Fight Food Waste And Offers Grocery Savings For Consumers

 - Wisconsin – 3 Locations (Various location stores)

-You can also sign-up on the app for new location notifications by entering your email.
+You can also sign up for new location notifications on the app by entering your email.

-By doing so the Flashfood app will send you a notification to let you know if your area has a new grocery store added to the list.
+By doing so, the Flashfood app will send you a notification to let you know if your area has a new grocery store added to the list.

-Discussion: Would you buy near expired food products for 50% off for grocery savings and help conquer food waste?
+Discussion: Would you buy near-expired food products for 50% off for grocery savings and help conquer food waste?

 sadly only android 5.0 and above for the Google app- I have .4.4.2 and not ready to go get a new phone!